QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 === Application of ABM in complex systems and social science research

-With the improvement of computing power, ABM may play an increasingly important role in social sciences.
-Rand proposed a guiding framework for rigorous use of agent-based modeling (ABM) in research, including using some existing model frameworks, determining the applicability of ABM, designing and building models, and model verification and validation @rand_agent-based_2011.
+With the improvement of computing power, ABM is increasingly used in social sciences.
+Rand proposed a guiding framework for the rigorous use of ABM, covering key steps such as model selection, applicability assessment, design construction and verification @rand_agent-based_2011.

-ABM has demonstrated its unique advantages in the study of complex systems and can effectively reflect the complexity and adaptability of the system
+ABM has shown unique advantages in the study of complex systems and can effectively reflect the complexity and adaptability of the system
 @zheng_primer_2013.
-Through simple local rules, ABM can generate complex system behaviors, such as the collective behaviors exhibited by the "Life" and "Boids" models @macal_agent-based_2009.
-It can simulate multi-level systems, capture complex interactions between individuals and between individuals and the environment, and allow agents to adapt and change decisions over time
-@badham_developing_2018.
-ABM can also simulate the properties of complex adaptive systems (CAS), including nonlinearity, fluidity and diversity, as well as feedback mechanisms in the system, which together constitute the complexity and adaptability of the system @macal_tutorial_2005.
+Through simple local rules, ABM can generate complex system behaviors, such as the collective behavior exhibited by the "Game of Life" and "Bird Flock" models @macal_agent-based_2009.
+It can not only simulate multi-level systems and capture complex interactions between individuals and between individuals and the environment, but also allow agents to adjust decisions over time @badham_developing_2018.
+ABM can also simulate the characteristics of complex adaptive systems (CAS), including nonlinearity, fluidity and diversity, as well as feedback mechanisms in the system @macal_tutorial_2005.

-In social science research, ABM provides an innovative way to integrate social science theory and computational methods.
-It applies decision theory in social science (such as the BDI model) to the decision rules of agents
-@zheng_primer_2013, and combines data mining and complex system modeling to create the emerging field of computational social science.
-ABM can transform behavioral theories into computable models and calibrate them using multiple data sources.
-It integrates the theoretical foundations of multiple disciplines, including complexity science, system science, and management science.
-Through models such as SugarScape, ABM successfully simulates complex social processes
-@macal_agent-based_2009.
-In addition, the application of ABM in trust models and other fields demonstrates its ability to combine sociological concepts with computational models.
+In social science research, ABM provides an innovative way to integrate theory and computational methods.
+It applies social science decision theory (such as the BDI model) to the decision rules of agents @zheng_primer_2013, and creates the emerging field of computational social science by combining data mining and complex system modeling.
+ABM can transform behavioral theories into computable models and calibrate them using multi-source data.
+It integrates multidisciplinary theoretical foundations such as complexity science, system science, and management science.
+Through models such as SugarScape, ABM successfully simulates complex social processes @macal_agent-based_2009.
+The application of ABM in areas such as trust models demonstrates its ability to integrate sociological concepts with computational models.
 This interdisciplinary approach not only promotes the development of social science theories, but also provides new perspectives and tools for the study of complex social systems.

 === Tools and Platforms for ABM Development <label:platforms>